ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 Assuming that you have a regular consumer router handling your LAN, you have two ways for dealing with the issue of possible IP conflicts between your devices and the apps exposed to your LAN by MetalLB:

 - **Assign static IPs to all devices in your LAN**\
   Doable although cumbersome since this demands the manual handling of all IP assignments in your LAN, and also disabling the use of randomized MACs in all devices connected to the LAN.
-Still, this is the one that can almost (if you also leave the dynamic IP assignment enabled, conflicts may still happen) guarantee that your devices and apps will not collide in their IP assignments.
+Still, this is the one that can almost guarantee that your devices and apps will not collide in their IP assignments (if you also leave the dynamic IP assignment enabled, conflicts may still happen).
 If you opt to this method, be sure of clearing a range of IPs in your router (meaning, do not assign any IP from that range to any device) that MetalLB can use freely.

 - **Making your private network assign IPs from the `10.0.0.0/8` range**\
-  As I already explained [back in chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#criteria-for-ips), for my LAN I opted to use the biggest IPv4 range available for private networks: `10.0.0.0/8`.
+  As I already explained [back in chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#criteria-for-ips), this guide's LAN uses the biggest IPv4 range available for private networks: `10.0.0.0/8`.
 Still, this measure only mitigates the possibility of conflict between a device and a service exposed by MetalLB (or just with another device).
 This also depends on how capable your LAN's router is handling IP assignments.
-The good thing is that you do not have to manage manually the IPs assigned to your devices nor disable the use of randomized MACS in all of them.
+The good news is that you do not have to manage manually the IPs assigned to your devices nor disable the use of randomized MACS in all of them.

-In my case, I opted to "risk it" and stick with the dynamic IP assignment to allow devices to connect with randomized MACs, which is the default (and more secure) behavior nowadays.
+In this guide's scenario, the router was left with the dynamic IP assignment to allow devices to connect with randomized MACs, which is the default (and more secure) behavior nowadays.

 ### Ports used by MetalLB